Jess2772/sudoku/README.md

 * Utilizes backtracking, recursion, and array manipulation

 # Technologies
-Project is created with:
+Project was created with:
-* Python 3.6
+* Python 3.8.2